RubyLearning/blog/content/post/2009/03/24/rubylearnings-sponsor-projectlocker.md

 ---
-title: "RubyLearning's Sponsor: ProjectLocker"
 author: Satish Talim
+categories:
+- ruby
+- sponsors
 date: 2009-03-24
+description:
+- ProjectLocker is one of the silver sponsor of the Using Twitter with Ruby course at RubyLearning.
+keywords:
+- ProjectLocker,Ruby,Ruby on Rails,Sponsors
 layout: post
 permalink: /2009/03/24/rubylearnings-sponsor-projectlocker/
-keywords:
-  - ProjectLocker,Ruby,Ruby on Rails,Sponsors
-description:
-  - ProjectLocker is one of the silver sponsor of the Using Twitter with Ruby course at RubyLearning.
-categories:
-  - ruby
-  - sponsors
 tags:
 - projectlocker
 - ruby
 - ruby on rails
 - sponsors
+title: 'RubyLearning''s Sponsor: ProjectLocker'
 ---

 <div>
   <p>
     It&#8217;s time to thank RubyLearning&#8217;s sponsor &#8211; <a href="http://www.projectlocker.com/">ProjectLocker</a>.